 One important realization of the 1700s was that particular functions could be localized to different parts of the brain.
 One person often cited today is Joseph Gall.
 Although Gall was correct in suggesting that the frontal part of the brain involved higher cognitive processes and social determinations, he was wrong in assuming that somehow brain function would be reflected in the shape of (and bumps on) the skull.
-If an individual were good at a particular ability, Gall assumed that his or her skull would look different from another person's skull who was not as talented.
-To support this idea, he examined the skulls of people at the
+If an individual were good at a particular ability, Gall assumed that their skull would look different from another person's skull who was not as talented.
+To support this idea, he examined the skulls of people at the extremes, such as great writers, statesmen, and mathematicians, as well as criminals, people with mental illness, and individuals with particular pathologies.
+Overall, he defined 19 processes that he thought humans and animals both performed and another 8 that were unique to humans (Figure 1.10).